 1a.iii.
 Demonstration of the high-risk/high-gain idea:

 Explain how the idea, if successful, will result in breakthrough innovation.

-Describe what can go wrong: which are the aspects that might not work or what are the features of the problem that require development of new approaches.
+Describe which are the aspects that may be difficult to overcome or what are the features that may require development of new approaches.